Eduard von Böhm-Ermolli: Early life

-Eduard Böhm was born in the Italian city of Ancona where his father served with a small representative detachment of the Austrian army.
+Eduard Böhm was born in the Italian city of Ancona.
 His father, Georg Böhm (1813–1893), had as a sergeant won a battlefield commission for bravery after the battle of Novara in 1849, been promoted to the rank of major upon his retirement in 1877.
 In June 1885, he received permission to attach his wife's (Maria Josepha Ermolli) maiden name to his family name.
 He was elevated to hereditary nobility in September 1885, and hence the family was known as "von Böhm-Ermolli".

 Böhm-Ermolli was trained at the cadet academy in St. Pölten and the Theresian Military Academy in Wiener Neustadt and entered the service on 1 September 1875 as a lieutenant in the dragoons.
 He served in a variety of line and staff positions, steadily rose through the ranks, being promoted to General of the Cavalry on 1 May 1912 and appointed commanding general of the 1st Army Corps in Kraków.

 Service during World War One

 At the start of World War I, Böhm-Ermolli was given command of the Austrian 2nd Army, which was intended for action on the Serbian front.
 After the Russian Empire mobilised, the 2nd Army was diverted to the Russian front, where it reinforced the armies of Austria's German ally.
 In September 1915 he also became commander of the Army Group Böhm-Ermolli which included the German South Army besides his own Second Army.

 Böhm-Ermolli was promoted to Generaloberst in May 1916 and to Feldmarschall in January 1918.
 In March 1918, his forces occupied Ukraine.
 His Army Group was dissolved at Odessa at the war's end.